Transportation Services Guidelines – Genesee County

 Group Social Transportation

 Social Transportation Program: This program is made possible through the Genesee Senior Foundation, with funds from The Community Foundation’s Muriel H. Marshall Fund for the Aging in Genesee County.
 Free bus transportation is available to groups of 4 or more seniors for social outings or groups up to one full school bus.
-Day trips of up to 10 hours and no more than 240 miles round trip may be accommodated.
+Day trips of up to 9 hours and no more than 150 miles round trip may be accommodated.
+Groups are limited to two (2) trips per grant year (July 1 – June 30).
 For more information or to arrange for a bus, call the Office for the Aging Recreation Program at(585)343-1611.

 Attica Bus Services Inc.: 949 Creek Road, Attica, NY (585) 591-2107